TheresaLui/SelfHelpContent_v2/articles/compute-classiccompute-generic/compute-cannotconnecttovirtualmachinebyusingrdporssh-linux.md

 # Cannot connect to my VM

-4 out of 5 customers resolved their VM connectivity issue using the below steps.<br>
+4 out of 5 customers resolved their VM connectivity issue using the links below.<br>

 ## **Recommended Documents**